Maximilian Grabner

 Maximilian Grabner (2 October 1905 – 24 January 1948) was an Austrian Gestapo chief in Auschwitz.
-At Auschwitz, the infamous torture chamber Block 11 was Grabner's own empire.
-He was executed for crimes against humanity.
+At Auschwitz he was in command of the torture chamber Block 11, where he gained a reputation of brutality.
+He was executed for crimes against humanity in 1948.

 Early life

 Born in Vienna, Grabner joined the Austrian police force in 1930 and became a member of the then-illegal Nazi Party in 1933.
 After the Anschluß of Austria in 1938, he joined the SS and became a member of the Gestapo.
 He arrived at Katowice at the outbreak of World War II.
-He was transferred to Auschwitz concentration camp less than one year later where he became Chief of the Politische Abteilung ("camp Gestapo").
+He was transferred to Auschwitz concentration camp less than one year later where he became Chief of the Politische Abteilung ("Political Department").

 Career at Auschwitz

 As Gestapo chief, Grabner was responsible, among other things, for the fight against the resistance movement in the camp, as well as for the prevention of escapes and all contact with the outside world.
 These tasks were carried out with horrendous cruelties against the prisoners and a large number of incarcerations in the bunker in Block 11.
 Grabner's staff members, such as Wilhelm Boger, who was only brought to justice in the early 1960s, carried out so-called sharpened interrogations, during which the victims were systematically tortured.

 Grabner, together with the commander of the Schutzhaftlager, initiated, on a regular basis, clearings of the bunker: the inmates were examined and many of them were sent directly to the inner courtyard between Block 10 and Block 11, where they were shot.
 He once ordered SS-Untersturmführer Hans Stark to drop Zyklon B into a gas chamber.
 Along with Stark, Grabner personally took part in the shooting of Russian Commissars.